Troll (Dungeons & Dragons): Critical reception

 The troll was ranked second among the ten best mid-level monsters by the authors of Dungeons & Dragons For Dummies.
 The authors described the troll as "a great mid-level monster that can challenge heroes for a number of levels" noting that "the troll is the players' first introduction to a regenerating monster – a creature that's almost impossible to kill unless you've got fire handy".

 Game designers Paul Karczag and Lawrence Schick considered the troll one of the "five main "humanoid" races" in the AD&D game.

+Role-playing game author Graeme Davis considered Dungeons & Dragons a major factor in current perceptions that "giants and trolls are regarded as very different creatures", while the names were used interchangeably in Norse mythology.

 Miniatures

 Trolls appear in the D&D Miniatures: Harbinger set #77 (2003).

 Other publishers

 The troll is fully detailed in Paizo Publishing's book Classic Monsters Revisited (2008), on pages 58–63.